In the 1960s, Black Americans were pushing back against longstanding racism, and one of the tools used to do this was Kwanzaa.

 Mazao (The Crops)

-For Kwanzaa, fruits, nuts and vegetables are used to represent Mazao or the crops.
+For Kwanzaa, fruits, nuts and vegetables represent Mazao or the crops.
 These foods symbolize African harvest celebrations, which are rewards for collective and productive work.

 Zawadi (The Gifts)

 On the last day of Kwanzaa, gifts are exchanged and they are typically homemade and educational.
-They are given to encourage growth and success.
+These gifts encourage growth and success.
 Books or something symbolic of African heritage is usually the best way to go.

 Kikombe cha Umoja (The Unity Cup)